Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

-We chose to work with unaligned images that have strong background clutter, and whose face segmentation masks have a wide variety of shapes and positions.
-We think this setting constitutes a challenging test of the ISNet implicit segmentation capability.
-Moreover, the CelebA dataset authors\cite{celebA} show that their DNN naturally focuses more on the persons' faces when more facial attributes are classified.
+The CelebA dataset authors\cite{celebA} show that their DNN naturally focuses more on the persons' faces when more facial attributes are classified.
 For this reason, we believe that the ISNet implicit segmentation task will be more difficult when it classifies a small number of attributes.
-Thus, we chose to work with 3 classes, to better assess the ISNet segmentation potential, and to better visualize the architectures' benefits.
+Thus, we chose to work with 3 classes, to better assess the ISNet attention mechanism potential, and to better visualize the architectures' benefits.
 If we choose attributes that also have features outside of the face (e.g., gender), the ISNet architecture will change the natural classification strategy for one that ignores features outside of the face.
 This effect can be desirable or not, depending on the researcher's objective.
 Here we opted to classify three attributes that are exclusively present in the face: rosy cheeks, high cheekbones and smiling.
 The first two are considered identifying attributes, i.e., they can be used for user identification.
 Therefore, avoiding bias in their classification is a security concern.
+In the training images, the three attributes, rosy cheeks, high cheekbones and smiling, appear in 2694, 11124, and 11363 images, respectively.
+In the validation dataset, they appear in 352, 1354, and 1390 figures, respectively.
+Finally, in testing, the three attributes are exhibited in 333, 1369, and 1339 images, respectively.

 As in COVID-19 detection, we also created an artificially biased dataset for facial attribute estimation.
 The second application constitutes a multi-label problem.
 Thus, we marked our images with a square in the lower-right corner, a circle in the lower-left, and a triangle in the upper-left, to indicate rosy cheeks, high cheekbones and smiling, respectively.
-See figure \ref{triangle} for an example of an image with three positive labels.
+The presence of the geometrical shape is correlated with the presence of the attribute.
+As before, the bias was added to all training and hold-out validation data.
+Refer to main article Figure 1 for an example of an image with three positive labels.
+For the deceiving bias evaluation, we invert the correlation of attributes and bias: now, the geometrical shape will appear when the attribute is not present.
+For example, the upper-left corner triangle will be present when the person is not smiling.
+This configuration simulates the worst-case scenario for deceiving bias in a multi-label classification problem.
+When a classifier is considering the geometrical shapes in its decisions, this scenario will reduce its accuracy the most.